-E-Tagging of dynamic transfers is necessary for compliance with scheduling standards.
+&lt;sup>21 E-Tagging of dynamic transfers is necessary for compliance with scheduling standards.
 The ISO is refining our administration of e-Tags for pseudo-ties within the market systems, based on our experience with the pseudo-tie pilots.

-Although the ISO will be modifying the terms of Section 5.1 of the Dynamic Scheduling Agreement for Scheduling Coordinators, which currently states a tolerance band for uninstructed deviations, sections 4.1 and 5.2 of the agreement are general requirements for compliance with the ISO tariff.
-Also, Section 8.3 of the Dynamic Scheduling Protocol (ISO Tariff Appendix X) states: "All Day-Ahead Market and HASP/RTM submitted Dynamic Schedules shall be subject to CAISO Congestion Management and as such may not exceed their transmission reservations in Real-Time (with the operating orders (as defined in tariff section 37.2.1.1) to dynamic resources, to reduce flows to within operating limits.
-The ISO will determine how it can most efficiently distinguish operating orders from routine dispatches, and communicate operating orders to the affected resources.
-One potential mechanism for communicating operating orders may be by using a comment field in communications that would be distributed through the Automated Dispatch System (ADS).
+&lt;sup>22 Although the ISO will be modifying the terms of Section 5.1 of the Dynamic Scheduling Agreement for Scheduling Coordinators, which currently states a tolerance band for uninstructed deviations, sections 4.1 and 5.2 of the agreement are general requirements for compliance with the ISO tariff.
+Also, Section 8.3 of the Dynamic Scheduling Protocol (ISO Tariff Appendix X) states: "All Day-Ahead Market and HASP/RTM submitted Dynamic Schedules shall be subject to CAISO Congestion Management and as such may not exceed their transmission reservations in Real-Time (with the exception of intra-hour Dispatch Instructions of the Energy associated with accepted Ancillary Services Bids)."
+The ISO will determine the disposition of the current language in section 5.1 while developing the tariff amendment to implement the Board of Governors' upcoming Dynamic Transfers decision, but section 5.1's content may be limited to its existing reference to the ISO tariff's overall provisions for uninstructed deviations.

-Recognizing these concerns, the Straw Proposal noted the existence in the current ISO tariff of Section 5.1 of the pro forma Dynamic Scheduling Agreement for Scheduling Coordinators (Appendix B.5 of the ISO tariff), which provides that except for operating emergency situations, real-time energy transfers may not vary from the day-ahead schedule as adjusted by any dispatch instructions by more than the greater of five MW or three percent of the net dependable capacity (PMax) of the system resource, integrated across a ten-minute interval.
+dependable capacity (PMax) of the System Resource, integrated across a ten-minute interval.
 If such defined performance band is exceeded by any amount in more than five percent of the ten-minute intervals on three successive days, then such deviations constitute one event of non-compliance with the Dynamic Scheduling Protocol.
 Section 3.2.2 of the Dynamic Scheduling Agreement allows the ISO to terminate the agreement after three instances of non-compliance with the Dynamic Scheduling Protocol (ISO tariff Appendix X).